 This article will show you how to add users to a project and provide an overview of user types and roles in MediaSilo.

-Note that only project owners and administrators can add users and assign them roles.
+Note that only project owners and administrators can add users to a project and assign them roles.

 To add users to a project, open the project and click the arrow icon in the top right.